 When and how do I plan an outing?

 FMR conducts this program mid-April through mid-October (weather permitting).
-Depending on how many groups are currently signed up to stencil, and the size of your group, it can take two to eight weeks to coordinate your outing.
+Depending on how many groups are currently signed up and your group size, it can take two to eight weeks to coordinate your outing.

 To schedule your outing or inquire further about stenciling, please submit a request through our online Group Stenciling, Cleanup Or Presentation Request Form; you will be asked to provide us with some basic information about your group and your preferred dates for an outing.
 We will return your e-mail within a week.
 (Groups of 15 or more are welcome to also request a cleanup or presentation via the form.)